Corporate Governance reflects the manner in which we conduct our business.

 The performance of executives is measured against criteria agreed annually which are primarily based on the growth in profit and working capital management.

 The Board is also committed to ensuring that an appropriate long term incentive program is in place to align senior management to the long term goals of the Company.
-The Executive Share Plan (refer to Remuneration report) provides a vehicle for eligible employees to participate in the growth in value of ITL shares.
+The Executive Share Plan provides a vehicle for eligible employees to participate in the growth in value of ITL shares.

-The amounts of remuneration for all directors and key management personnel, including all monetary and non-monetary components, are detailed in the notes to the financial statements.
-All remuneration paid to executives is valued at the cost to the Company and expensed.
+The amounts of remuneration for all directors and key management personnel, including all monetary and non-monetary components, are disclosed in total in the Key Management Personnel note in the Annual Report.